Unveiling the Truth: Can Diabetics Enjoy Barbacoa?

 About the Author – Dona Harris

-So, you gotta meet Dona Harris, she’s all about food and keepin’ it healthy, especially for folks with diabetes.
-She’s all in on cookin’ up some tasty dishes that won’t mess with your blood sugar.
-With her background in nutrition and love for tryin’ new recipes, she’s on a mission to find the perfect balance between delicious and good for you.
-Dona wants to make sure people with diabetes can still enjoy their favorite foods without worryin’ too much, ya know?
-When she’s not mixin’ things up in the kitchen, she’s sharin’ her tips through writing, helpin’ others eat right and enjoyin’ every bite.
+So, you gotta meet Dona Harris—she’s all about food and keepin’ it healthy, especially for folks who need to be mindful of what they eat.
+She’s all in on cookin’ up tasty dishes that won’t throw things out of balance.
+With her background in nutrition and love for tryin’ new recipes, she’s on a mission to find the perfect mix of delicious and good for you.
+Dona wants to make sure everyone can still enjoy their favorite foods without stressin’ too much, ya know?
+When she’s not mixin’ things up in the kitchen, she’s sharin’ her tips through writing, helpin’ others eat right and savor every bite.

 American Diabetes Association : https://www.diabetes.org/